CobayaSampler/cobaya/docs/sampler_polychord.rst

    If you want to use PolyChord with MPI on a Mac, you need to have compiled OpenMPI with the same ``gcc`` version with which you are compiling PolyChord.
 To do that, prepend OpenMPI's ``make`` command with ``CC=gcc-[X]``, where ``[X]`` is your gcc version.
 Then follow the instructions above to compile PolyChord, but with ``MPI=1`` instead when you do ``make pypolychord``.

    *Thanks to Guadalupe Cañas Herrera for these instructions!*

+   **Polychord for Windows users:**

+   Polychord currently does not support Windows.
+You'd have to run it in linux virtual machine or using a Docker container.

 Manual installation of PolyChord